zihaoxu/My_Portfolio/README.md

 # Zihao's Portfolio
-Welcome to my data science Portfolio!
+Welcome to my portfolio!
 This repository is designed to give you a better sense of who I am, what I am capable of, and what I am passionate about.
-If you are interested in learning more about me, please take a look at my [resume](https://goo.gl/gvVqxW) or visit my [LinkedIn](https://www.linkedin.com/in/zihao-xu/).
-I can also be reached at zxql2015@mymail.pomona.edu through email.
+If you are interested in learning more about me, please see my [resume](https://goo.gl/gvVqxW) or visit my [LinkedIn](https://www.linkedin.com/in/zihao-xu/).
+I can also be reached at zihao.xu@pomona.edu through email.

 ## Basic information
 ### Work Experience: